neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 ### One-Shot CLI Quickstart

-Now that you understand what a One-Shot Experiment is and the benefits including short optimization time due to post-training algorithms, let's jump into how to use the CLI to effectively run a One-Shot Experiment.
+Now that you understand what a One-Shot Experiment is and the benefits, including short optimization time due to post-training algorithms, you can now use the CLI to effectively run a One-Shot Experiment.

-Before you run a One-Shot Experiment, you need to make sure you are logged into the Sparsify CLI.
-For instructions on Installation and Setup, review the [Sparsify Install and Setup Section](README section.com) in the Sparsify README.
+Before you run a One-Shot Experiment, confirm you are logged into the Sparsify CLI.
+For installation and setup instructions, review the [Sparsify Install and Setup Section](README section.com) in the Sparsify README.

 One-Shot Experiments use the following general command: